-Fresno State’s Master of Science degree in Clinical Rehabilitation and Mental Health Counseling is fully accredited by the Council on Rehabilitation Education (CORE) until August 2018.
-Additionally, the Council for Accreditation of Counseling and Related Educational Programs (CACREP), a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA), has granted accreditation as of July 1, 2017.
+Fresno State’s Master of Science degree in Clinical Rehabilitation and Mental Health Counseling is fully accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA), through October 31, 2023.

 What is Clinical Rehabilitation and Mental Health counseling?

 Clinical rehabilitation and mental health counseling is a profession that holistically applies counseling skills to assist individuals with psychiatric, developmental, cognitive, emotional, or physical disabilities to achieve their maximum level of independence, integration, and participation in the community and the world of work in accordance with each individual's personal goals, career aspirations, and perception of quality of life.

 A rehabilitation counselor is a highly trained professional who uses client centered approaches to prepare individuals with disabilities in attaining optimal function, including psychological, social, and vocational function in the context of their personal goals, abilities, and perception of quality of life.
 Rehabilitation counseling will involve eliminating attitudinal and environmental barriers through use of counseling technology, advocacy, and support.

 What types of clients might a rehabilitation counselor serve?